-This post is a further guide to our main article on setting up a Singapore company and provides a complete checklist of tasks and procedure for registering a Singapore company.
+This post is a further guide to our main article on setting up a Singapore company and provides a handy checklist of tasks and procedures for registering a Singapore company.

 Stage 1: Pre-registration Tasks

 The following pre-registration guide can help you in the planning, organization and information collection for your incorporation application.
 You should use it to coordinate your activities before you submit the application.

 Decide whether you going to register the company yourself or hire a professional firm?

 If you are a foreign individual or company, you must engage the services of a professional corporate services firm to register a new company in Singapore.
 But Singapore resident individuals have the choice of doing the application on their own or hiring a professional corporate services firm.
 Given the legal nature of setting up a company and its ongoing compliance, the use of a professional firm is highly recommended; such a firm can assist you with all the pre-registration, company registration process, and post-incorporation tasks and ensure that they are done correctly.

 Decide on possible names for the company